 - Appearance.
-Like RTV, LSR is transparent and can be combined with pigments to produce brightly colored parts.
+Like RTV, Liquid Silicone Rubber is transparent and can be combined with pigments to produce brightly colored parts.

 - Cost.
 LSR is a cost-effective material due to its availability and quick demold time, although the price can vary depending on part size.

 - Durability.
 With a hardness range of 5 to 80 Shore A, LSR is fatigue-resistant and exceptionally strong.

 - Applications.
 Liquid Silicone Rubber is highly versatile and can be used for many applications, including medical-grade parts with bacteria-resistance requirements and automotive components exposed to hot temperatures.

 - Lead time.
 LSR has the fastest demold time of the three types of silicone and can be cycled every 4 or 5 minutes to produce hundreds of parts per day.

 - Temperature resistance.
 HCR offers impressive temperature resistance ranging from -50°F to almost 500°F.